 - 1. To elect seven members to the Board of Directors to serve for the ensuing year or until their respective successors have been duly elected. - 2.
-To approve, on a non-binding advisory basis, the compensation of the Company's named executive officers as disclosed in the proxy statement that accompanies this notice. - To approve, on a non-binding advisory basis, on the frequency (every one, two or three years) that stockholders of the Company will have a non-binding, advisory vote on the compensation of the Company's named executive officers. - 4.
-In order to continue to recruit and retain talented employees, to adopt amendments to the Amended and Restated Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to increase the number of shares of common stock available under the plan from 2,384,165 shares to 5,725,171 shares and to amend certain other terms of said plan as described in the proxy statement that accompanies this notice. - To ratify the appointment of Kesselman & Kesselman, Certified Public Accountant (lsr.), a member of PricewaterhouseCoopers International Limited, as our independent registered public accounting firm for the fiscal year ending December 31, 2020. - 6.
+To approve, on a non-binding advisory basis, the compensation of the Company's named executive officers as disclosed in the proxy statement that accompanies this notice. - 3.
+To approve, on a non-binding advisory basis, on the frequency (every one, two or three years) that stockholders of the Company will have a non-binding, advisory vote on the compensation of the Company's named executive officers. - 4.
+To adopt amendments to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan, as amended, to increase the number of shares of common stock available under the plan from 8,475,171 shares to 12,475,171 shares and to amend certain other terms of said plan; - 5.
+To approve an amendment to our Certificate of Incorporation, as amended, to increase the number of shares of our common stock, par value \$0.001 per share, authorized for issuance from 144,000,000 to 185,000,000; - 6.
+To ratify the appointment of Kesselman & Kesselman, Certified Public Accountant (lsr.), a member of PricewaterhouseCoopers International Limited, as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 7.
 To transact such other business that is properly presented at the meeting or any adjournment.

 All of these proposals are more fully described in the proxy statement that follows.
-You may vote at the meeting and any adjournments if you were the record owner of the Company's common stock at the close of business on April 10, 2020.
-A list of stockholders of record will be available at the meeting and, during the 10 days prior to the meeting, at the office of the Company's Corporate Secretary at the above address.
+You may vote at the meeting and any adjournments if you were the record owner of the Company's common stock at the close of business on May 15, 2023.
+A list of stockholders of record will be available at the meeting and, during the 10 days prior to the meeting, at the office of the Company's Corporate Secretary at 2 University Plaza, Suite 100, Hackensack, NJ 07601.